ottie-ai/ottie-app-1/README.md

 **IMPORTANT**: When adding new multi-user features, always gate them behind `isMultiUserPlan()` check.

 See [Multi-User Workspace Pattern Documentation](./docs/patterns/multi-user-workspace-pattern.md) for detailed implementation guidelines.

+## Language & Localization

+**CRITICAL**: This application is **English-only**.
+All user-facing text, error messages, UI labels, and comments must be in English.

+### Rules:
+- ✅ **Always use English** for:
+  - UI text (buttons, labels, messages, dialogs)
+  - Error messages and warnings
+  - User notifications and alerts
+  - Code comments
+  - Documentation
+- ❌ **Never use**:
+  - Slovak/Czech/other languages in UI
+  - Non-English text in user-facing components
+  - Mixed languages

+### Examples:
+- ✅ "Confirm Downgrade"
+- ❌ "Potvrdiť downgrade"
+- ✅ "Other users will lose access"
+- ❌ "Ostatní používatelia stratia prístup"

+This ensures consistency and maintainability across the codebase.

 ## Learn More